Indigenous Sexual Futures

 A world flew into my mouth

-with out first kiss
+with our first kiss

 and its wings were dipped